-An example that comes to mind is that of a young teenage girl, Tia Jones, who was a schoolmate of Émilie who was talked into exploring the abandoned power plant near I-44 a few years ago.
+An example that comes to mind is that of a young teenage girl, Tia, a schoolmate of our youngest daughter who was talked into exploring an abandoned power plant a few years ago.
 Some older teens had talked her into going there at night as an adventure.
 "Why not?" she must have said as she left with the older group.
 Several hours later she fell to her death in the dark through a hole in the floor she did not see as her friends explored this dangerous and condemned building.
 This poor child made a critical decision that cost her her life but no one managed to tell her in time the "why not?" that might have saved her.

-Tonight I want to share with you a few things to ask yourself when the only thing you can think of to make a decision is "why not?"
-Before making a decision, ask yourself:
+This morning, I want to share with you a few things to ask yourself when the only thing you can think of to make a decision is "why not?"
+Before making another decision, ask yourself:

 1. Is it moral?
 Is it right?

 Many times the reason we should not do something is because it simply is not the "right" thing to do.
 Unfortunately, our society is pretty confused about right and wrong because it no longer uses a common standard to judge these things.
 Society now depends on the justice system or polls to determine what is right and these are manipulated by those who have influence and a strong agenda.

 As Christians, however, we have the Bible that guides our decisions regarding right and wrong.
 For us, the fact that the Bible does or does not permit certain things is the response to why I should or why I should not.
 Sometimes we need to say, "I will not do that because the Bible says not to do this."

 Sometimes the things we have to decide are not moral in nature.